THEOplayer/documentation/how-to-guides/07-miscellaneous/10-how-to-implement-a-basic-latency-manager.md

       player.source = {
         sources : [{
-          src : '<the full path to your stream>',

-          //if your stream is in m3u8 format, the type should be: application/x-mpegurl
-          //if your stream is in mpd format, the type should be: application/dash+xml type : '<the format of your stream',
+          src : '<DASH stream (.mpd format)>',

-          liveOffset : 1.0
+          type : 'application/dash+xml',
+          lowLatency: true,  //This setting must be true when using Low-Latency CMAF with ABR. liveOffset : 1.0   //The offset in seconds used to determine the live point.
+This live point is the end of the manifest minus the provided offset.
         }]
       };